ASLMS Women in Energy-Based Devices

 Bringing together the extraordinary mix of women that are a part of ASLMS

 ASLMS recognizes and honors women in energy-based devices.
-Our focus is women from all specialties involved in ASLMS including scientists, clinicians, allied health practitioners, and industry partners.
+Our focus is women from all specialties involved in ASLMS, including scientists, clinicians, allied health practitioners, and industry partners.

 Melanie C. Grossman, MD Award for Leadership, Mentorship, and Advocacy for Women in Medical Science

-The ASLMS Leadership, Mentorship & Public Advocacy for Women in Medical Science Award was established in 2015 to honor an individual who has significantly promoted the professional development of women in specialties using lasers and/or energy-based devices, through teaching, mentoring, organizational leadership, or public advocacy.
+The ASLMS Leadership, Mentorship & Public Advocacy for Women in Medical Science Award was established in 2015 to honor an individual who has significantly promoted the professional development of women in specialties using lasers and/or energy-based devices through teaching, mentoring, organizational leadership, or public advocacy.

 The award is presented each year during the Celebration of ASLMS Women in Energy-Based Devices Event.

-ASLMS Women in Energy-Based Devices Early Career
+ASLMS Women in Energy-Based Devices Early Career Development Award

-This award is given in recognition of a high-quality abstract study, submitted by the abstract deadline, by an Early Career author and accepted to an abstract session for the current ASLMS Annual Conference.
+This award is given in recognition of a high-quality abstract study, submitted by the abstract deadline, by an Early Career author, and accepted to an abstract session for the current ASLMS Annual Conference.

 The selected awardee receives an award plaque and $500.
 The award is presented each year during the Celebration of ASLMS Women in Energy-Based Devices Event.